 - The supporting documents are to provide additional evidence as required by the Regulatory Authorities.

-The Exempted Licensees undergo ESR Notification Filing and along with that, they submit supporting documents in order to verify their exempt position which is a necessary requirement of the Economic Substance Test.
+Exempted Licensees are also compelled to file the ESR Notification and along with that, submit supporting documents in order to qualify their exemption.

 Read also : Economic Substance Reporting & Guidance in UAE

-Exempted Licensees that are tax residents in a jurisdiction outside the United Arab Emirates should submit one of the following documents along with filing its ESR Notification:
+Exempted Licensees that are tax residents in a jurisdiction outside the United Arab Emirates should submit the following documents:

 - An assessment of business tax, a business tax demand, proof of payment of the business tax, or any additional supporting document, issued by the business that is located in a foreign jurisdiction in which the business claims to be a tax tenant.

-However, when a business is unable to provide adequate evidence in order to verify their exempted position, the Regulatory Authorities change the status of the business and repute them as a Licensee.
+However, when a business is unable to provide adequate evidence in order to verify its exemption position, the Regulatory Authorities change the status of the business and repute them as a Licensee.

 The time period for the submission of notification is different from that of an Economic Substance Report.
 The Ministry of Finance Portal is used for ESR Notification Filing which is done within the period of six months from the end of the relevant Financial Year.
 Also, the Licensees who have submitted an ESR Notification directly to their respective Regulatory Authorities should re-submit a Notification electronically on the Ministry of Finance Portal once available.